CreepyFiN/OhjHarj/README.md

 This project was developed as a programming assignment by Veeti Velin and Miikka Tervo.

 The application was written in C++ using the standard library and [wxWidgets GUI library](https://wxwidgets.org/).
 The application was built using the [CMake build system](https://cmake.org/) with a modified version of the [wxWidgets CMake template](https://github.com/lszl84/wx_cmake_fetchcontent_template) created by [lszl84](https://github.com/lszl84).
-These tools are used under their respective open-source licenses.
+These tools are used under their respective open-source licenses; a copy of the MIT license for the wxWidgets CMake template is included in the ./ThirdPartyLicenses/ folder.

 ## Terminal Version